 How To Get Out Of Debt With The Snowball Method

-How do you pay off your debts, specially on your credit cards?
+How do you pay off your debts, especially on your credit cards?

 Do you spread your payments across them?
 Do you pay whichever calls or contacts you first or those who are persistent with their payment demands?